Seagate/cortx-k8s/GLOSSARY.md

 This term is unfortunately overloaded in the context of CORTX on Kubernetes.
 It can either mean an underlying Kubernetes worker node (in general) or it can mean any single component working inside of the CORTX cluster (Data Pod, Server Pod, Control Pod, etc.).

 Context is important and required to discern when which is which.
 Through the https://github.com/Seagate/cortx-k8s repository, care is used to refer to Kubernetes worker nodes as "Nodes" and CORTX nodes running on Kubernetes as "Pods".

+### Operator Lifecycle Manager (OLM)

+The [Operator Lifecycle Manager (OLM)](https://github.com/operator-framework/operator-lifecycle-manager/) is an optional set of Kubernetes cluster resources that can manage the lifecycle of an Operator.
+The Operator SDK supports both creating manifests for OLM deployment, and testing your Operator on an OLM-enabled Kubernetes cluster.
+OLM integration is not a foundational requirement for all Kubernetes Operators.

 ### Operand